Aftermath of the Iranian Revolution: Non-Khomeini groups

+Concern about foreign interference

+Marxist guerrillas and federalist parties revolted against Islamist forces in some regions comprising Khuzistan, Kurdistan, and Gonbad-e Qabus. which resulted in fighting between them and the Islamic forces.
+These revolts began in April 1979 and lasted for several months to more than a year, depending on the region.

+In May 1979, the Furqan Group (Guruh-i Furqan) assassinated an important lieutenant of Khomeini, Morteza Motahhari.

 Establishment of Islamic Republic Government

 Referendum of 12 Farvardin

-On March 30 and 31 (Farvardin 10, 11) a referendum was held over whether to replace the monarchy with an "Islamic Republic"—a term not defined on the ballot.
+On March 30 and 31 1979 (Farvardin 10, 11) a referendum was held over whether to replace the monarchy with an "Islamic Republic"—a term not defined on the ballot.
 Supporting the vote and the change were the Islamic Republican Party, Iran Freedom Movement, National Front, Muslim People's Republic Party, and the Tudeh Party.
 Urging a boycott were the National Democratic Front, Fadayan, and several Kurdish parties.
 Khomeini called for a massive turnout, and most Iranians supported the change.
 Following the vote, the government announced that 98.2% had voted in favor, and Khomeini declaring the result a victory of "the oppressed ... over the arrogant."